-The county will also benefit from the adoption of Senate Bill 168 in June 2015, which protects budgeted general fund balances of up to 25% of projected expenditures from consideration in labor negotiations or binding arbitration, effective for new or extended bargaining agreements.
-In effect, the law favorably reduces a local government's funds available in negotiations for compensation and benefits to represented employees.
+The county benefits from the adoption of Senate Bill 168 from 2015, which protects budgeted general fund balances of up to 25% of projected expenditures from consideration in labor negotiations or binding arbitration for bargaining agreements.
+In effect, the law favorably reduces a local government's funds available in negotiations for compensation and benefits.
 It also enables local governments to reopen collective bargaining agreements in a fiscal emergency, defined as a 5% or greater decline in recurring revenues for the general fund in the most recent financial audit, or if the budgeted fund balance will fall below 4% of the prior year's expenditures.